m-millions/process-new-contacts/README.md

 http://jsonlint.com

-http://www.giantflyingsaucer.com/  - Chad Lung - who even though he wasn't on-hand for this project, he was an continues to be an incredible mentor on all things tech and I am forever grateful.
+http://www.giantflyingsaucer.com/  - Chad Lung, who continues to be an incredible mentor on all things tech and I am forever grateful.

-CHANGELOG
+CHANGE LOG
 ---------
 N/A

 AUTHORS
 -------
 Claudia Ventresca

 CONTACT INFO
 ------------
+Feel free to contact me via this github account to disucuss potential business opportunities.